systematic-magic/aop/editorials.rst

 	- Check that "Title of reference article" is followed by "by" and "first author Last Name of reference article".
 If there are more then 1 author in reference article, than first author Last Name should be followed by "et al."

-	- Check that first author (or first auhtor, et al.) is followed by "Oncotarget."
+	- Check that first author (or first auhtor et al.) is followed by "Oncotarget."

 	- Check that "Oncotarget." is followed by "YEAR" (4 digits, e.g. "2017").